TheComputationalCore/Time-Calculator/README.md

 # Time Calculator

-A polished Python utility that computes the resulting time after adding a duration to a starting time, with optional weekday tracking.
+A Python utility that computes the resulting time after adding a duration to a starting time, with optional weekday tracking.

 ## Features
 - Works with **12-hour format** and AM/PM transitions